vaipos/Blue-Blood-ACM-Research/README.md

 ## Project Overview

 The primary goal of this project is to develop a machine learning (ML) model that can integrate simulated drug interaction data with Complete Blood Count (CBC) blood profile data.
-The model will predict how a patient's blood profile changes following drug administration, even though post-treatment data is not yet available.
+The model will predict how a patient's blood profile changes following drug administration.

 ### Key Objectives:
 - Leverage drug compound datasets and CBC blood profile data to predict potential changes.